pourmalek/CovidVisualizedGlobal/20210730/README.md

 DELP 20210730, **_IHME 20210730_**, IMPE 20210719, LANL 20210725, SRIV 20210730

+<br/><br/>

+IHME update 20210730 (original release on 20210730) was identical with prvious update, i.e., update 20210723 version 2.

-### Note: IHME update 20210730 is the same as or identical with IHME update 20210727.
-Therefore, this uptake is redundant until after IHME update 20210730 released on 20210730 is replaced with its version 2 that is not identical with the prvious update relases.
+As of 20210801, the replaced (or version 2) of the IHME update 20210730 has changed and is not identical with the prvious update.

 <br/><br/>

 ****

 ### Merged graphs of this uptake [here](https://github.com/pourmalek/CovidVisualizedGlobal/blob/main/20210730/graphs%20merge%2020210730.pdf)